aeroroboticscomp/ARC-example/ARC_2019-2020/README.txt

 	- Task A: Loiter (hold for 10 seconds)
 	- Task B: Delivery (deliver golf ball)
 	- Task H: Home (starting location)
-- assume that you need to return to the home waypoint
+- You need to return to the home waypoint (i.e. a complete flight is home, waypoint 1, waypoint 2, waypoint 3, waypoint 4, home).

-The waypoint list file will exactly like the example file.
+The competition waypoint list file will look exactly like the example file.

 NOTE: GPS accuracy is very dependent on location.
 Judges will approve loiter waypoint execution if it is apparent that drone is hovering in the vicinity of the assigned waypoint.
-Teams are STRONGLY ENCOURAGED to devise other methods to improve the accuracy of autonomous drop.
+Teams are STRONGLY ENCOURAGED to devise other methods besides flying to improve the accuracy of autonomous drop.
+Teams can add additional equipment to their drones as long as it does not compromise the air-worthiness of the drone.